mmomtchev/ffmpeg/README.md

 All the underlying heavy-lifting is performed by the `ffmpeg` C code - which means that unless you access and process the raw video and audio data, the performance will be nearly identical to that of `ffmpeg` when used from the command-line.
 This includes rescaling and resampling via the provided tools.
 Background processing is provided via the `libuv` thread pool of Node.js - which means that, at least in theory - you can be decoding and encoding on two different cores while V8/JavaScript runs on a third core.
 In practice, you need huge buffers for this to actually be the case.

-If you need to access the actual video data, then, depending on the applied processing, performance may be an order of magnitude lower.
+If you need to access the actual pixel data or audio samples, then, depending on the processing, performance may be an order of magnitude lower.

 # Usage

 ## Install

-Currently the only way to get `node-ffmpeg` is to build it from source using `node-pre-gyp` which will be automatically called by `npm install`.
+`node-ffmpeg` comes with prebuilt binaries for Windows, Linux and macOS on x64 platforms.

-This will pull and build `ffmpeg` using `conan` which will leave a very large directory `${USER}/.conan` which can be safely deleted.
+You can rebuild it from source using `node-pre-gyp` which will be automatically called by `npm install`.
+This will pull and build `ffmpeg` using `conan` which will leave a very large directory `${HOME}/.conan` which can be safely deleted.

 ## Streams API